Accredited Level 3 Diploma in Distance Learning Tutoring

 Advice on enrolment and guidance of prior learning (APL) can be obtained through out contact centre.
 The course is a rolling programme and can be started at any point in the year.
 Successful students can go on to Higher Education, including remaining as students at OLC to complete courses in our portfolio of higher awards.

 This course has been developed by the College’s professional team of tutors to meet the needs of sector based employers and employees.
-It is also part of the College’s validated level three Diplomas’, recognised internationally, as verified and moderated by Centre for Interactive Education (CIE) and ABC Awards.
+It is also part of the College’s validated level three Diplomas’, recognised internationally, as verified and moderated by Centre for Interactive Education (CIE Global).
 Further details of our accreditations are provided on our website.